Always Use Double-quoted Strings in Ruby

 Bozhidar’s enumerates the two options—using single quotes as a default and double quotes when interpolating, or just using double quotes all the time—but only recommends being consistent in whichever you choose.
 In a previous version he notes that the latter style is a bit more popular in the Ruby community, although I have no idea if that is true or not.

-GitHub’s says to just use double quotes all the time.
+GitHub’s style guide says to just use double quotes all the time.

 RuboCop is an awesome tool built by Bozhidar that analyzes code for style guide violations.
 The default configuration is to use single quotes.
 However, Hound, a service built on top of Rubocop by Thoughtbot defaults to double quotes.

-I don’t know where the idea came from that single quotes are preferred in the style guide, but if anything double quotes are preferred.
-At best, you could argue there is no consensus.
+I don’t know where the idea came from that single quotes are preferred in the style guides, but if anything double quotes are preferred.
+At worst, you could argue there is no consensus.

 Performance

 I understand where this myth comes from—it sounds plausible.
-I was going to write a bunch of benchmarks but Lawson Kurtz already did it.
+I was going to try to do some benchmarks but Lawson Kurtz already did it.
 It’s possible there was a performance difference at some point in the past, but if there ever was, there hasn’t been for a long time.

 Intent

 I find this one especially curious.
 Exactly how long a string are we talking about?
 How far offscreen horizontally or vertically are these strings going that you need to be able to discern from a quote mark at the beginning or end whether or not interpolation is happening?
-Most of my strings fit on one line.
-I can tell at a glance whether or not interpolation is happening by just looking at the string.
+If you really need to tell whether a string is being interpolated or not, I think most of the time you can do it by just looking at the string.

 Double quotes